-Footing Systems: Reference must be made to AS2870:2011 which indicates footing systems that are appropriate for each site classification.
-All footings must found within a uniform bearing stratum of suitable strength/material, below the zone of influence of any service trenches, backfill zones, retaining walls or underground structures.
+All footings should found within a uniform bearing stratum of suitable strength/material, below the zone of influence of any uncontrolled filling, service trenches, retaining walls or underground structures.
 Masonry walls should be articulated in accordance with current best practice.
-Dwelling design must ensure suitable drainage and uniform moisture conditions are maintained in the vicinity of footings.
-Footing systems must be confirmed by a structural engineer taking into consideration any onsite or offsite constraints.